-Heart Like A River: Listening to Nature Speak on Systems Practice (Oct, 2020)
+Heart Like A River: Listening to Nature Speak on Systems Practice, with José González

 In this justice oriented and joyful wayfinding session, we explored the wisdom rooted in ecological connections and the healing refrains of the natural world.
 We're grateful to everyone who joined us and José González in an intimate sharing of life-logic nature framing stories for cross applicability in equity & inclusion work and future envisioning for systemic change.